-She’s ten times more likely to hire you if you’ve had an internship.
+She’s ten times more likely to hire you if you’ve held internship positions.

-Internships give you inside job knowledge, valuable experience, and networking worth its weight in gold.
+Internships give you inside job knowledge, valuable, relevant experience, and networking worth its weight in gold.

 Finding internships is about the most important thing a college grad can do.

 The good news is, it’s easy once you know the steps.

 - Where to find internships quickly.

 - How to get an internship fast, without a lot of wasted effort.

 - The best internship websites and internship finders to get you hired faster.

 - Tips and examples of how to find internships with networking and job fairs.

 - How to Google internships near me to fast-track your career.